Towards ‘Carbon Positive’: how we are generating renewable energy

 Hydroelectricity in Kenya

 At our Kericho tea plantation in Kenya, over 90% of the energy used on site comes from renewable sources.
-The river that runs through the estate generates hydroelectric power which provides around 70% of the plantation’s electricity.
-This is one of Unilever’s longest-running renewable energy sources, which has been used on the estate since the 1920s.
+The river that runs through the plantation generates hydroelectric power which provides around 70% of the plantation's electricity.
+This is one of Unilever’s longest-running renewable energy sources, which has been used on the plantation since the 1920s.

 An important part of wider climate action

 We know that generating renewable energy at our factories is not the only answer to combat climate change.
 We continue to work with others on wider issues including deforestation and the way consumers use our products, as well as reducing our own energy use and emissions – for example, we expect to have reduced our CO2 emissions by over 40% by the end of this year, compared to 2008.